vedernikovphoto/Faster_RCNN/README.md

     ```

 4. **View Results**:
-    Post execution, the image will be displayed with red outlined bounding boxes around detected objects.
+    The image will display detected humans with blue bounding boxes around them and red bounding boxes around their heads.

 Thank you for using this model!
 Feel free to raise any issues or contribute.